h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

 - Use interfaces to:
     - Achieve total abstraction.
-    - Achieve multiple inheritance
+    - Achieve multiple inheritance.
-    - Achieve loose coupling.
+    - Achieve loose coupling between classes.
 ```
 interface Animal {
     int numberOfFeet = 0; // THIS VALUE IS PUBLIC STATIC AND FINAL.
-(Visable to the world, belongs to the interface/class, and cannot be changed.)
+(Visible to the world, belongs to the interface/class, and cannot be changed.)

     public void animalSound(); // interface method (does not have a body)
     public void sleep(); // interface method (does not have a body)